 - What are their policies on diversity and inclusion?

-- How are they looking to attract candidates from a more diverse background?
+- What are they doing to ensure that they attract candidates from a more diverse background?

 - If you are recruiting directly, think about where you are placing your adverts.